 “staging area” means a parking lot, trailhead or other location to or from which an off-highway motor vehicle is transported so that it may be placed into operation or removed from operation; and

 G. “unpaved public roadway” means a dirt graveled street or road that is constructed, signed and maintained for regular passenger-car use by the general public.
+(66-3-1001.1 NMSA 1978)

 12-7-9.1 OFF-HIGHWAY MOTOR VEHICLES—REGISTRATION; PLATE